The Logic Primer™

 ____________________________

 Computer programmers will tell you that a flow chart of even a basic software program can get complicated very quickly.
 The majority of work put into most computer programs is to write code to keep the program from doing unwanted activity, which often involves anticipating many unusual possibilities (negative proof is helpful with this).
-However, using an aide like a flow chart almost always saves time and offers superior results to just "winging it".
+Using an aid like a flow chart almost always saves time and offers superior results to just "winging it".

 Return